 AUTHOR: WILLIAMS, Tennessee.

-DESCRIPTION: FIRST EDITION REVIEW COPY INSCRIBED.
-1 vol., hardcover, inscribed on the front blank endleaf "For Lanford Love, Tennessee '72", with Lanford Wilson's stamp to the upper left corner, with the original DJ, not price clipped.
+DESCRIPTION: FIRST EDITION INSCRIBED.
+1 vol., hardcover, with the DJ, not price clipped, inscribed on the front blank endleaf "for Lanford Love "Ariadne"", with Lanford Wilson's stamp to the upper left corner.